jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 let (!) = print
 {% endhighlight %}

-At last, in order to illustrate how it is possible to define alternative interpretors of printer expressions, consider the following example that shows a printer as F# code for constructing the expression itself:
+At last, to illustrate how it is possible to define alternative interpretors of printer expressions, consider the following example that shows a printer as F# code for constructing the expression itself:

 {% highlight fsharp %}
 let showFSharp : Printer -> string =